Arianna-Quinn/Ecoanalysis-of-Menstrual-Taboos/README.md

 2. Master's data set: This is the cleaned and compiled dataset in a CSV file.

 3. R Code: This is the RMD files of the R code to complete the ecological analysis in this thesis.
 They include:
-  - Ecological Analysis Data Cleaning File: THis file includes most of the data cleaning and the MICE method for imputations into the missing polygyny estimates.
+  - Ecological Analysis Data Cleaning File: This file includes most of the data cleaning and the MICE method for imputations into the missing polygyny estimates.
+  - Ecological Analysis Phylogenetic Tree Prep: This file includes all the code to clean and prune the phylogenetic tree.